 This engineering major incorporates units from engineering, sustainability, management and industrial mathematics.

-You’ll also develop specialised theoretical knowledge and practical skills in key areas of mechanical design, manufacturing, system control, operations research, modelling, simulation and optimisation of industrial processes.
+You will gain specialised theoretical knowledge and practical foundations in engineering design, manufacturing, quality, systems engineering, control, operations research, practice and management, modelling, simulation and optimisation of industrial processes.

 - Manufacturing engineer

 What you'll learn

 - develop and apply mechanical engineering and mathematical knowledge to solve complex technological problems and improve/optimise engineering, managerial, operational and physical systems in an interdisciplinary way

 - analyse and interpret data and information with reasoning skills in a chosen area of Industrial and Systems Engineering